 First off, you need to access your wireless router’s admin interface.
 This is where all network administrators manage settings.

-You can access your router by entering the default IP address, such as 192.168.1.1 or 192.168.0.1, into a web browser.
+You can access your router by entering the default IP address into the address bar of a web browser.
+For example, 192.168.1.1 or 192.168.0.1.

 2. Open Control Settings